chaitanyasugathan/Cybersecurity/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting huge traffic volume to the network.
-A load balancer intelligently distributes traffic from clients across multiple servers without the clients having to understand how many servers are in use or how they are configured.
+A **Load balancer** intelligently distributes traffic from clients across multiple servers without the clients having to understand how many servers are in use or how they are configured.
 Because the load balancer sits between the clients and the servers it can enhance the user experience by providing additional security, performance, resilience and simplify scaling your website

-- In this scenario, the Load balancer distributes the incoming HTTP traffic between the webservers (nodes or backend pool members), thus ensuring that the individual webservers and the network is not overwhelmed by huge volume of incoming HTTP traffic.
+- In this scenario, the load balancer distributes the incoming HTTP traffic between the webservers (nodes or backend pool members), thus ensuring that the individual webservers and the network is not overwhelmed by huge volume of incoming HTTP traffic.
 This not only ensures that the web application, hosted on the webservers, provides a smooth running experience to the user, but it also helps prevent Denial-of-Service (DoS) or Distributed-Denial-of-service (DDoS) attacks.

 \
-A jump box is a secure computer that all admins first connect to before launching any administrative task or use as an organization point to connect to other servers or untrusted environments.
+A **Jumpbox** is a secure computer that all admins first connect to before launching any administrative task or use as an organization point to connect to other servers or untrusted environments.
 It is an intermediary host or an SSH gateway to a remote network, through which a connection can be made to another host.

 - In this scenario, the jumpbox serves as the entry point while connecting to the Azure Virtual Machines (VMs) from the local workstation on on-premise network.
 This helps to keep open only one port instead of several ports to connect to different VMs configured on this network, thus limiting the attack surface and preventing the VMs from being exposed to the public.